Since the advent of Deep Learning, the comforting objection to Artificial Intelligence,

 Maybe 20 or 30 years ago we cared.
 But we get accustomed to technology eclipsing human achievements.
 We've grown accustomed to special effects in movies.
 We've grown accustomed to holding supercomputers in the palm of our hands.
 But you'll never be accustomed to a magician vanishing something from your own hand.

 When a robot or computer does something a human cannot do, that is not astonishing--it is useful.
-However, when technology advances to such an extent that objects vanishing in our own hands is mundane, this may be the death of the magician for hire.
+However, when technology advances to such an extent that objects vanishing in our own hands has become mundane, this may be the death of the magician for hire.